Purple coalition

-Purple is a common term in politics for governments or other political entities consisting of parties that have red and blue as their political colours.
+Purple is a common term in politics used to describe governments or other political entities consisting of parties that have red and blue as their political colours.
 It is of particular note in three countries.
-In the politics of the Netherlands and Belgium, purple (paars) is the term for a government coalition of social democrats and liberals, excluding christian democrats.
+In the politics of the Netherlands, Belgium, and Finland, purple (paars) is the term for a government coalition of social democrats and liberals, excluding Christian democrats.
 It is derived from the combination of the colour of the social democrats (red) and liberals (blue).

 Netherlands

 Kok cabinets

 In the Netherlands the two cabinets of Prime Minister Wim Kok (Kok I and Kok II, 1994–2002) were composed of social democratic PvdA, conservative liberal VVD and social liberal D66.

 Purple-plus

 In the 2010 Dutch cabinet formation the possibilities for a "Purple-plus" cabinet (the original purple coalition of PvdA, VVD, D66 as well as GroenLinks) was investigated.
 Since 5 November 2012, following the 2012 Dutch general election, the VVD has been the senior partner in the second Rutte cabinet, a grand coalition Purple government with the PvdA.

 In October 2013 the second Rutte cabinet (VVD and PvdA), which has no majority in the Senate, reached a budgetary agreement with D66 and the smaller Christian parties Christian Union (CU) and the Reformed Political Party (SGP).
 This occasional coalition is nicknamed "purple plus the Bible" (Paars met de Bijbel) as it includes the purple parties VVD, PvdA and D66 plus the Bible-minded parties CU and SGP.
 The term "purple plus the Bible" had already been used in February that year, when the same parties reached an agreement on modernising the housing market.
 Then-Minister of Finance, Jeroen Dijsselbloem (PvdA) called D66, CU and SGP his "most beloved opposition parties".
 The three parties were influential on the policy of the second Rutte cabinet, because without their support new parliamentary elections were inevitable.

 In the municipal elections of 19 March 2014 D66, CU and SGP did well.
 D66 for instance, became the biggest party in Amsterdam and The Hague, beating the PvdA.
 The CU became the biggest party in Zwolle, hometown of CU-leader Arie Slob.
 All three parties were rewarded for their so-called "constructive co-operation" with the cabinet.
 However, the coalition parties VVD and PvdA lost a lot of seats (PvdA lost its plurality in Amsterdam, The Hague, Rotterdam, Groningen etc. and the VVD did equally bad).